wmusial98/calculator/README.md

 ## Styling
 Styling is pretty standard - flexbox, a combination of columns in nested divs, and a flex-wrap on the nummber buttons leads to the desired layout.
 The main difference is that I did all of my content creation with DOM manipulation - hopefully this will not lead to any problems when I am using multiple JS files together.
 I imported the Raleway font from Google's open source fonts.
 I noticed that this slows the page down on initial load.

+# Second Pass
+I think that creating every HTML element dynamically was a bit ambitious (in nice terms).
+However, all of the function work I did previously is still the same - this should make navigating the content.js file easier.

+## Back to Where I Left Off (And Some)
+At the end of the day of second pass, I was back to where I started with a cleaner file.
+I was able to implement a check that limited the number of decimal places the user could input before being unable to make more changes, added new logic so I didn't have to split a string to do calculations, and clear buttons.